josfeenstra/cityjson-validator-rs/readme.md

-# considerations
+## considerations

-- Code should be able to run from wasm, and 'on dry land' using the normal cli.
+- Code should be able to run both from wasm, and 'on dry land' using the normal cli.
-- Lets do this formally, like the rust book tells us!
+- I am very new to rust, so i'm trying to do this 'by the book' as much as possible.

 # run